NoorHajDawood/tab-numbering/README.md

 This fork updates and improves the original extension with:
 - ✅ Infinite tab numbering mode (optional)
-- ✅ Dark, modern popup interface with toggle + refresh button
 - ✅ Persistent settings (using `browser.storage.local`)
-- ✅ Improved error handling (skips restricted pages)
-- ✅ Updated code for Manifest V2 (for current Firefox + Chrome support)
+- ✅ Updated code for Manifest V3 (for current Firefox + Chrome support)
 - ✅ Robust updates when tabs are created, moved, or removed

 ---